Guide to Education options for young people with SEND after age 16

 - they’re aged between 20 and 25 with SEND and need extra support

-The government recognises there will always be a small number of young people who, for medical reasons need either a temporary or longer break from education or training.
+The government recognises that there will always be a small number of young people who, for medical reasons need either a temporary or longer break from education or training.
 This includes young people who have:

 - mental health issues